davidjwalling/os/README.md

 ## License

-	CustomOS is licensed under the terms of the MIT License.
+	OS is licensed under the terms of the MIT License.